-What is the jobs to be done approach in the context of mattress selection?
+What is the jobs to be done of a mattress?
+6 września 2020 |

 The jobs to be done approach focuses on understanding the actual needs of customers, rather than just the products or services themselves.
 In the context of mattress selection, jobs to be done refers to understanding the goals and tasks behind purchasing a mattress.
 For example, it could be providing a comfortable and healthy sleep, alleviating back pain, or improving overall quality of life.